mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

 The user can see the jump profile, EFH value, and maximum and recommended EFH values.
 The calculation shows a constant EFH value of 0.8 m until it reaches the landing transition surface.
-At this point, the ski jump design app limits the acceleration felt by the skier instead, and is the reason for the spike in EFH.
+Instead, the ski jump design app limits the acceleration felt by the skier, which is the reason for the spike in EFH.

 Conclusion
 ----------